 Bribes, kickbacks, and similar payments are strictly prohibited.
 This ban applies even when local laws may permit such activity.
 Employees, suppliers, and agents acting on behalf of Kubota Australia are strictly prohibited from accepting or giving such considerations under any circumstances.
-Suppliers must, therefore, comply with the Kubota Australia’s Anti-bribery policy
+Suppliers must, therefore, comply with the Kubota Australia’s Anti-bribery policy.

 Proper management of confidential information is critical to the success of both Kubota Australia and suppliers.
 Suppliers must protect all Kubota Australia information, electronic data, and intellectual property or Kubota Australia technologies with appropriate safeguards.
 Any transfer of confidential information must be executed in a way that secures and protects the intellectual property rights of Kubota Australia and its suppliers.
-Suppliers may receive our confidential information only as authorized by a confidentiality or non-disclosure agreement and must comply with their obligations to not disclose the confidential information, to not use the information except as permitted by the agreement, and to protect the information from misuse or unauthorized disclosure.
-Our suppliers can expect Kubota Australia to similarly safeguard their confidential information when authorization is provided to Kubota Australia.
-Suppliers may not use the Kubota Australia trademark, images, or other materials to which Kubota Australia owns the copyright, unless explicitly authorized.
+Suppliers may receive our confidential information only as authorised by a confidentiality or non-disclosure agreement and must comply with their obligations to not disclose the confidential information, to not use the information except as permitted by the agreement, and to protect the information from misuse or unauthorised disclosure.
+Our suppliers can expect Kubota Australia to similarly safeguard their confidential information when authorisation is provided to Kubota Australia.
+Suppliers may not use the Kubota Australia trademark, images, or other materials to which Kubota Australia owns the copyright, unless explicitly authorised.

 Supplier Management System